Dileep-royal/linux/README.md

 # Linux Tutorial

-### About Linux
+## About Linux
-Linux is an Operating System(OS),that means an System Software that handles resources of a     computer hardware.
+Linux is an Operating System(OS), that means a System Software that handles resources of a computer hardware.
 An operating system can be described as an interface among the computer hardware and the user of  any computer.
 ### Architecture of Linux
 ![](https://static.javatpoint.com/linux/images/architecture-of-linux.png)